Synchronicity From Synchronized Chaos: Summary and Concluding Remarks

 What is not clear is that even with the isolated character and meaningfulness of synchronicities in coupled chaotic systems, the phenomenon reaches all the way to that of Jung and others, who discussed detailed coincidences between physical events and previous dreams, for instance.
 The attempt to put relationships of that kind on a rational footing may appear doomed.
-The mechanisms of deterministic chaos seem insufficient.
-One may dismiss such examples and consider only more restricted forms of synchronicity, or one may imagine that new physical principles are at work.
-Philosophically, our endeavor might be compared to Marx's attempt to ground Hegel's dialectic in material reality, a transformation whose legitimacy has sometimes been questioned, notably by Bohm \cite{Peat96}.
-Even if our objective realization of Jung's idea is only partial, it is the point of view of this paper that it is appropriate for scientists to seriously consider a concept that has captured the popular imagination as widely as has synchronicity, and to afford a rational explanation if possible.
+The mechanisms of deterministic chaos seem barely sufficient.
+One may dismiss such examples and consider only more restricted forms of synchronicity, or one may imagine that new physical principles emerge.
+The difficulty of ascribing the more extended notion of synchronicity to material reality may indeed have led to the dual-aspect monist conjecture \cite{HA} in which mind is elevated to the same level as matter, and both are aspects of an underlying domain that is neither mental nor material.
+In contrast, although mind is semi-autonomous in the picture presented here, our view is decidedly materialist.
+Our endeavor might be compared to Marx's attempt to ground Hegel's dialectic in material reality, a transformation whose legitimacy has sometimes been questioned, notably by Bohm \cite{Peat96}.